michaelballantyne/macros-reading-group/syntax-case/hygiene-intro.md

 1. Annotate syntax during expansion with extra information about its origin.
 2. Use that information when α-renaming later.

 KFFD had one, simplistic strategy for this.
-"Syntactic abstraction in Scheme" provides a more sophisticated strategy that interleavings marking and substitution steps, supporing a greater variety of macros.
+"Syntactic abstraction in Scheme" provides a more sophisticated strategy that interleaves marking and substitution steps, supporting a greater variety of macros.